Bruce Goldsmith

 Bruce Goldsmith is a British paraglider pilot, paraglider designer, and the 2007 Paragliding World Champion.
 He won the title at Manilla in Australia, flying an Airwave Magic FR3.

-He has been British champion three times, most recently in 2004.
-He has also been British hang gliding champion twice.
+He has been British Paragliding Champion three times, most recently in 2004.
+He has also been British Hang Gliding champion twice.
+He was also ranked #1 paraglider pilot in the World in 2007 by the FAI.
+He held the World Record declared flight to Goal of 275Km in 2004 in Texas, USA.